Coronavirus and cancer

 You can read about how cancer can spread.

 Normal cells can repair themselves if their genes become damaged.
 This is known as DNA repair.
-If the damage is too bad, they will self destruct.
+Cells self destruct if the damage is too bad.
 Scientists call this process apoptosis.

 In cancer cells, the molecules that decide whether a cell should repair itself are faulty.
 For example, a protein called p53 usually checks if the cell can repair its genes, or if the cell should die.
 But many cancers have a faulty version of p53, so they don't repair themselves properly.